-Following Jesus in the Twenty-First Century
+Following Jesus in the Twenty-first Century

 Is following Jesus in the twenty-first century any different from following him in the first century?
 What remains the same, what are the unique challenges and differences that this era presents?
 These are the type of question that we must ask both individually and as a faith community, if we are to live faithfully in our generation.
-Certainly, we must learn how to translate the scripture into the context of our day and to situations we encounter in our daily lives.
+Yes, we must learn how to translate the scripture into the context of our day and to situations we encounter in our daily lives.
 So that we may both live-in and live-out of the biblical story that is to guides and empowers our lives.
 In a real sense following Jesus means living-in and living-out of the story that begins in Genesis in the garden and ends in Revelation with the New Jerusalem and the New Heavens and the New Earth.
-To do this, we must know the story and learn afresh each day how to indwell the story.
+To do this, we must know the story and learn each day afresh how to indwell the story.
 Yet this is not enough for we must live-out the story in the context, mess and confusion that is our daily lives.